gillianlaming/Chatroom/README.md

 ###Todos:
 - cancel button for password
+- back button after u click a users name
+- we dont need to store privat messages in sql right???

 ######Gillian:
-- slide into dms
-- if a room is private, can we make the button a different color?
+- direct messaging: where does button go

 ######Leela:
 - remove users from database when they leave the site!!